-- Remind the employee about any restrictive covenants.
+- Remind the employee about continuing confidentiality obligations.
+An employee's duty to not misappropriate an employer's trade secrets endures even after the employment relationship has ended.61 Employees may be unaware of this ongoing duty; in which case it is important that they be educated.
+They also should be reminded that in addition to being prohibited from disclosing the employer's trade secrets, they also are prohibited from using the trade secrets, at least to the extent that they remember them.
+Having a record that the employer reminded the employee about their duty to not misappropriate can assist in establishing reasonable efforts to ensure the secrecy of confidential information.
+The interviewer may also ask the employee to confirm that they will comply with their confidentiality obligations. - Remind the employee about any restrictive covenants.
 Where an employee has signed nondisclosure, nonsolicitation, nonrecruiting, or noncompete agreements, the employer should remind the departing employee of the agreements' terms and the employee's obligations (if they are enforceable in the applicable jurisdiction).
 Reminding the employee will help increase the odds that the agreements are actually followed or raise any questions about their application and may be helpful evidence for the employer if the employee breaches them.
-The employee should also be given copies of these signed agreements so that the employee can reference their terms in the future. - Obtain information on the employee's new employer.
+The employee should also be given copies of these signed agreements so that the employee can reference their terms in the future.
+The interviewer may also ask the employee to confirm that they will comply with any restrictive covenants. - Obtain information on the employee's new employer.
 When an employee has resigned in favor of another job, the exit interviewers should try to gather information about the employee's new employer and the position and nature of the duties the employee intends to pursue.
-This could help the company assess the risks of misappropriation and unfair competition by the departing employee, but of course the employee may be understandably reticent to disclose this information for this very reason.
+This could help the company assess the risks of misappropriation and unfair competition by the departing employee, but of course the employee may be understandably reticent to disclose this information for this or other reasons.

-The interviewer(s) should, however, also make clear to the departing employee that nothing said should be construed as an invitation to disclose the new employer's confidential information (if they employee happens to have any), and the employer does not want to receive any such information.
-The employer can, of course, also conduct its independent information search about the new position through public resources including any press releases announcing the new hire.
+The interviewer(s) should, however, also make clear to the departing employee that nothing said should be construed as an invitation to disclose the new employer's confidential information (if the employee happens to have any), and the employer does not want to receive any such information.
+The employer can, of course, also conduct an independent information search about the new position through public resources, including any press releases announcing the new hire.